Bike Tour FAQs

 What about electric bikes?

 If you have your own personal electric bicycle, you’re free to bring it along!
 However, there are a few limitations that we must abide by based on various local regulations and logistical limitations.
 We allow Class I pedal assist E-bikes on our tours.
-They must be pedal assist only, with a max speed of 20 miles per hour, under 50 pounds, and also must be able to hold a charge for 5+ hrs.
+They must be pedal assist only, with a max speed of 20 miles per hour, under 50 pounds with the battery and all additional accessories, and also must be able to hold a charge for 5+ hrs.
 The battery must be removable for charging purposes, many of our lodging properties will not allow bikes into rooms.
 This weight limit is very important and must be observed by all guests, if you arrive to your tour with a bike weighing in excess of 50 pounds we will not allow the use of the bike.

-We cannot accommodate bikes with Copenhagen wheels.
-Let us know that you are bringing your electric bicycle, and give us an idea of how much it weighs.
-These questions are asked in your bike your registration form, so be sure to fill that out completely at least one month prior to your trip’s departure!
+There are specific questions asked regarding personal bikes in the R.I.D.E form, please complete this at least 6 weeks prior to your trip’s departure!
 Electric Bikes are subject to State and County laws, and in some tour areas they are not permitted.
 Please call our office if you have any questions related to electric bike laws.
 800-272-4141.

 What kind of light do I need for riding through tunnels?